 Individuals injured in an amusement park accident and family members of injured children should contact an attorney immediately to start an investigation of the case.

-Our No Fee Promise For Michigan Carnival and Amusement Park Cases
+Our No-Fee Promise on Michigan Amusement Park and Carnival Injury Cases

 We do not charge you anything to get started on your recreational injury case.
 We promise you in writing:

 - We pay all case costs and expenses